-• Example of a set of parameters: It is instructive to examine the obscat entry for observation ID 9703 which shows observation parameters and values.
+- Example of a set of parameters: It is instructive to examine the ObsCat entry for observation ID 9703 which shows observation parameters and values.
 (See http://cda.harvard.edu/chaser/startViewer.do?menuItem=details&obsid=9703.)
 The main target is a quasar.
 The AGN is mildly absorbed, so there is flux of interest down to the MEG limit, hence chip S0 (where the low energy flux will fall) is designated as "yes", while S5, which is redundant with S1 and S0, is designated as "optional".
 A subarray is used to reduce pile-up.
-The SIM has been shifted in the Z direction in order to center the spectrum in the subarray and bring the zeroth order closer to the optical axis.
+The SIM has been shifted in the Z direction to center the spectrum in the subarray and bring the zeroth order closer to the optical axis.
 This shift will also reduce the impact of row-dependent CTI in the FI-chips.
-Finally, a Y offset of 0.0 arcmin is used to keep the Fe-K α region of the spectrum out of the S2-S3 chip gap in the HEG.

-• Use of continuous clocking (CC) mode: this mode can be applied in order to mitigate pileup in very bright sources.
+Finally, a Y offset of 0.0 arcmin is used to keep the Fe-Kα region of the spectrum out of the S2-S3 chip gap in the HEG. - Use of continuous clocking (CC) mode: this mode can be applied to mitigate pile-up in very bright sources.
 Most high resolution features will be unaffected.
 However, there are some additional science issues that should be examined.
 Based on HETGS observations, X-ray sources with fluxes less than 30 mCrab (1 Crab = 2.4×10^{-8} erg cm-2 s-1 in the 2-10 keV band) and with absorption columns of less than 1.5×10^{21} cm-2 should not show any significant differences in spectra taken in either TE mode using a 512 row subarray or CC mode.
 Such a subarray is regularly used for moderately bright sources observed in TE mode.

 Brighter and more absorbed source spectra in CC mode, however, may show a number of artifacts stemming from secondary dispersive exposures, which are a result of the collapse of the entire HETG dispersive image in the y-pixel dimension.
-For further details about CC mode, see ACIS section 6.20.4 and links therein.
+For further details about CC mode, see ACIS section 6.21.4 and links therein.
 The largest additional contribution comes from a scattering halo around bright and highly absorbed X-ray sources, which also disperses in the HETG spectrometer.
 Determining background in CC mode is more complicated because there are no spatial extraction windows that can separate source from background.
 Therefore, in CC mode, the halo's softer spectrum overlaps the dispersed source spectrum but cannot be spatially separated from it.
 Considerable science modeling may be required to extract useful continuum spectra.
+If detailed continuum modeling is anticipated it is recommended to use MARX to simulate the level of expected continuum deviations and consider a companion small subarray TE mode companion observation.
 Some specific issues related to this modeling are: